xrdocs/design/_blogs/2022-07-01-converged-sdn-transport-5_0-hld.md

 ### Ethernet VPN Hardware Support

-In CST 3.0 EVPN ELAN, ETREE, and VPWS services are supported on all IOS-XR devices.
+In CST 3.0+ EVPN ELAN, ETREE, and VPWS services are supported on all IOS-XR devices.
 The ASR920 running IOS-XE does not support native EVPN services, but can integrate into an overall EVPN service by utilizing service hierarchy.
-Please see the tables under Flat and Hierarchical Services for supported service types.
-Please note ODN is NOT supported for EVPN ELAN services in IOS-XR 6.6.3.
+Please see the tables under End-to-End and Hierarchical Services for supported service types.

 ### Multi-Homed & All-Active Ethernet Access